KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BMW-DS by mykle1](https://github.com/mykle1/MMM-BMW-DS)

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-BMW-DS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-BMW-OW by mykle1](https://github.com/mykle1/MMM-BMW-OW)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-BMW-OW.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-BMWConnected by hdurdle](https://github.com/hdurdle/MMM-BMWConnected)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `require("https")` in file `bmwrequest.js`: Replace "https" by "node:https".
 4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.

 ### [MMM-Bob-Ross by Veldrovive](https://github.com/Veldrovive/MMM-Bob-Ross)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-BoredDaily by CptMeetKat](https://github.com/CptMeetKat/MMM-BoredDaily)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `BoredDaily.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-BornBeforeDate by justjim1220](https://github.com/justjim1220/MMM-BornBeforeDate)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-BoschSmartHome by jalibu](https://github.com/jalibu/MMM-BoschSmartHome)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-Bose-Soundtouch by spoturdeal](https://github.com/spoturdeal/MMM-Bose-Soundtouch)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Bose-Soundtouch.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.